-This manual was produced for Clinic 554, having been adapted from the original version produced for the Fédération du Québec pour le planning des naissances (FQPN), as part of their commitment to expanding discussions of sexual and reproductive health to include trans people and their families.
+"This manual was adapted from the original versionproduced for the Fédération du Québec pour le planning des naissances (FQPN), with input from the National Abortion Federation Canada.

 This manual was produced by A.J.
 Lowik, PhD Candidate at the University of British Columbia with the Institute for Gender, Race, Sexuality and Social Justice.
 A.J.'s Master's Thesis focused on trans-inclusive abortion services, and their PhD dissertation explores trans people's reproductive decision-making processes.
 They would like to acknowledge the work of the Promoting Trans Literacies Workshop series working group at UBC, of which they are a part.
 This group has not only contributed to the "Vocabulary and Glossary" section, and the "Asking Questions and Making Mistakes" section, but also to A.J.'s learning on intersectional trans-inclusive feminisms.